azulflame/TrainmarchTicketBot/README.md

 * Staff Application
 * Shopkeep Application
 * Sheet Checker Application
+* Lore Team Application

 ## Secrets
 Secrets are managed using shuttle-secrets.
 Required fields:
-* `DISCORD_TOKEN` The discord bot token
+* `DISCORD_TOKEN` The discord bot token.
-* `GUILD_ID` The guild ID the bot will be used in
-* `CATEGORY_ID` The category to spawn new tickets in
+* `CATEGORY_ID` The category to spawn new tickets in.
-* `LOG_CHANNEL` The channel to put the message logs in on ticket closure
+* `LOG_CHANNEL` The channel to put the message logs in on ticket closure.
-* `SHOPKEEP` The role to ping when opening a shopkeep ticket
+* `SHEETCHECK` The role to ping when opening a new sheetcheck ticket.
-* `SHEETCHECK` The role to ping when opening a new sheetcheck ticket
+* `CHARACTER` The role to ping when opening a character application.
-* `CHARACTER` The role to ping when opening a character application
+* `SHOPKEEP` The role to ping when opening a shopkeep ticket.
+* `GUILD_ID` The guild ID the bot will be used in.
-* `RESPEC` The role to ping when opening a character application
+* `RESPEC` The role to ping when opening a character application.
 * `STAFF` The role to ping when opening a Staff applicaiton.
 This role can see all tickets.
+* `LORE` The role to ping when opening a Lore Team application.
 * `DM` The role to ping when opening a DM ticket.

 ## Building and Running